Is becoming a forensic psychologist right for me?

 Television shows like ‘Criminal Minds’ have glamorized forensic psychology by depicting often exaggerated situations and cases.
 However, the field is undeniably exciting, with huge job growth potential.
 Qualified forensic psychologists apply their expertise in the areas of criminal investigation and law.
 Opportunities exist in the court system, in business, and in private practice as consultants.

 A bachelor's degree, however, is often not enough to pursue a forensic psychology career.
-Master's and doctorate degrees in forensic psychology are usually necessary.
+Master's and Doctoral Degrees in Forensic Psychology are usually necessary.

 This is the typical path to becoming a Forensic Psychologist: